AMC welcomes 17th command sergeant major

 |0

-This work, AMC welcomes 17th command sergeant major, by Eben Boothby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC welcomes 17th command sergeant major, by Rachel Deloach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note: Following the Change of Responsibility, Gen. Daly hosted a retirement ceremony for Command Sgt.
-Maj.
-Mansker.
-Mansker retired from the U.S. Army with more than 34 years of service.